amandabee/workshops/2015/January-Academy/R/intro.md

-# Intor to R for Data
+# Intro to R for Data

 Thurs., Jan.
 22, 9:30 a.m.-12:30 p.m.
 Room 436 (14 students max)